DAVIHS23/g06/README.md

 4. Execute this command: `python3 -m http.server`
 5. Go to <http://0.0.0.0:8000/>

-## Caching prevenets styling update
+## Browser caching prevents updating CSS or JS

 Press [ctrl] + [shift] + [r] in your browser